oscarsbologna07/AspNetCoreAddingAuthentication/README.md

 -   To run the application go into the WishList project folder and type `dotnet run`
 -   To run the tests go into the WishListTests project folder and type `dotnet test`

-# Features you will impliment
+# Features you will implement

 - Add support for user authentication
 - Create functionality for creating and logging in
 - Expand Wishlist functionality to support multiple users
-- Impliment several basic security practices (validation tokens, user verification, authentication, etc)
+- Implement several basic security practices (validation tokens, user verification, authentication, etc)

-## Tasks necessary to complete implimentation:
+## Tasks necessary to complete implementation:

 __Note:__ this isn't the only way to accomplish this, however; this is what the project's tests are expecting.
-Implimenting this in a different way will likely result in being marked as incomplete / incorrect.
+Implementing this in a different way will likely result in being marked as incomplete / incorrect.

 - [ ] Adding Authentication to our existing ASP.NET Core wishlist app
-	- [ ] Configure Authenetication
+	- [ ] Configure Authentication
 		- Note : We created the model `ApplicationUser` that inherits `IdentityUser` for you!
 (This was done to allow us to more accurately test your code through out this project)
 		- [ ] Replace `AppicationDbContext`'s inheritance of `DbContext` to `IdentityDbContext<ApplicationUser>`
 		- [ ] In `StartUp.cs`'s `ConfigureServices` method call `AddIdentity<ApplicationUser, IdentityRole>().AddEntityFrameworkStores<ApplicationDbContext>().AddDefaultTokenProviders();` on `services`